MoonInTheRiver/DiffSinger/README.md

 This repository is the official PyTorch implementation of our AAAI-2022 [paper](https://arxiv.org/abs/2105.02446), in which we propose DiffSinger (for Singing-Voice-Synthesis) and DiffSpeech (for Text-to-Speech).

-Besides, more detailed & improved code framework, which contains the implementations of FastSpeech 2, DiffSpeech and our NeurIPS-2021 work [PortaSpeech](https://openreview.net/forum?id=xmJsuh8xlq) is coming soon :sparkles: :sparkles: :sparkles:.
+Besides, more detailed & improved code framework, which contains the implementations of FastSpeech, DiffSpeech and our NeurIPS-2021 work [PortaSpeech](https://openreview.net/forum?id=xmJsuh8xlq) is coming soon :sparkles: :sparkles: :sparkles:.
 <table style="width:100%">
   <tr>
     <th>DiffSinger/DiffSpeech at training</th>